MOO-VIS/Peek-a-Moo/README.md

 ## License

-The Peek-a-Moo dashborad is licensed under the terms of the MIT license, full details [here](https://github.com/UBC-AWP/Peek-a-Moo/blob/main/LICENSE)
+The Peek-a-Moo dashboard is licensed under the terms of the MIT license, full details [here](https://github.com/UBC-AWP/Peek-a-Moo/blob/main/LICENSE)

 # Running the app locally